 Evaluating Instructional Design

 Evaluation is the systematic determination of merit, worth, and significance of a learning or training process by comparing criteria against a set of standards.
 While the evaluation phase is often listed last in the ISD process, it is actually ongoing throughout the entire process.
 This is what partially makes ISD or ADDIE a dynamic process rather than just a waterfall or linear process.
-This dynamic process of evaluation can bet be shown with this model (Department of the Army, 2011):
+This dynamic process of evaluation can best be shown with this model (Department of the Army, 2011):

 The primary purpose is to ensure that the stated goals of the learning process will actually meet the required business need.
-Thus, it is performed not only at the end of the process, but also during the last phase first four phases of the ISD process:
+Thus, it is performed not only at the end of the process, but also during the first four phases of the ISD process:

 - Analysis: Is the performance problem a training problem?
 How will implementing a learning platform positively impact a business need or goal?
 What must the learners be able to do in order to ensure the required change in performance?

 - Design: What must be learned by the learners that will enable them to fulfill the required business need or goal?

 - Development: What activities will best bring about the required performance?

 - Implementation: Have the learners now become performers (do they have the skills and knowledge to perform the required tasks)?

 - Evaluation: Formative evaluations are performed during the first four ADDIE phases (shown in the inner circle of the above model), while the last phase is normally used for a summative evaluation (shown in the outer circle of the above model).